DeepWok/mase/docs/source/modules/documentation/tutorials/common/interactive.md

 Transforming a MaseGraph

-To support manipulation on a finer-level, eg. graph-level, MASE has provided built-in functionality to transforme any arbitrary `torch.nn.Module` into `MaseGraph`.
+To support manipulation on a finer-level, eg. graph-level, MASE has provided built-in functionality to transform any arbitrary `torch.nn.Module` into `MaseGraph`.
 This is because the ordinary `torch.Module` level view is normally not enough for finer manipulation -- many details are omitted at this level, we thus provide this `MaseGraph` to capture these detail.
 Correspondingly, we have provided a series of passes on the graph-level.

 The following example is applying a MASE graph-level pass to a `vgg7` network.
 It also tries to use many MASE built-in functions to fetch the data, fetch the model, transform the model to `MaseGraph` land and then apply graph-level passes.